HapticX/happyx/README.md

 # Why HappyX? 💁‍♀️
-> HappyX is macro-oriented asynchronous full stack web framework.
+> HappyX is a web framework with asynchronous, macro-oriented, full stack support.

 In HappyX you can write `single page`, `static site generation` and `server side rendering` applications 💡